 While there is no requirement that funding allocations will be adjusted according to the classification of each Cost Centre, it is expected that divisions will adjust budgets where possible to move Cost Centres to a neutral classification.

-The budget will at all times be subject to the fiscal strategy approved by University Council and included in the annual Statement of Objectives provided to the Ministry of Education subsequent to the requirements of the Education Act and the Public Finance Act.
+The budget will at all times be subject to the fiscal strategy approved by University Council and included in the annual Statement of Objectives provided to the Ministry of Education subsequent to the requirements of the Education and Training Act 2020 and the Public Finance Act.

 The budget is prepared from July to October for the following year with a budget review in April/May of the budget year.

 - Review the Service Division and Central Committee budgets